LANDMAN

 Deep Analysis

-Episode 2 reveals the consequences of Cooper's deal with the devil.
-Gallino's return as "Dan Morrell" creates a ticking time bomb for the Norris family.
-The episode explores themes of desperation, family legacy, and the moral compromises required in the oil business.
+Deep Analysis: Episode 2 reveals Cooper's deal with the devil as Gallino returns as 'Dan Morrell,' creating a ticking time bomb.
+The episode explores desperation, family legacy, and moral compromises in the oil business.
+Cooper's success brings unexpected strain to his relationship with Ariana, while Cami faces legal troubles from Monty's posthumous arrangements.

 Easter Eggs